-The Emergency Management Division’s responsibilities are to support the continuity of government; to coordinate emergency response to severe weather, disasters, medical emergencies, fires, rescues, animal control, and hazardous materials situations; to plan for, coordinate with and support the State of Florida Emergency Management Team and the federal government during extreme emergencies throughout the state and the United State.
+The Emergency Management Division’s responsibilities are to support the continuity of government; to coordinate emergency response to severe weather, disasters, medical emergencies, fires, rescues, animal control, and hazardous materials situations; and to plan for, coordinate with and support the State of Florida Emergency Management Team and the Federal Government during extreme emergencies throughout the state and the United States.

-Wakulla County’s Interim Emergency Management Director is Randall Taylor.
-Mr. Taylor allows the Wakulla County Sheriff’s Office to continue our excellent service to the public during emergencies.
+Wakulla County’s Emergency Management Director is Capt.
+Randall Taylor.
+Director Taylor allows the Wakulla County Sheriff’s Office to continue our excellent service to the public during both emergency and non-emergency times.

 Emergency Management also partners with the American Red Cross in several important projects.
 One of these projects involves the development of Disaster Resistant Neighborhoods.